SquarePenguin101/www.squarepenguin.co.uk/content/blog/SquarePenguin-response-to-cloudbleed.md

 1. session cookies (including authorization tokens permitting login)
 2. User IP addresses
 3. User email addresses
+4. Passwords

-### What about passwords?
+### Umm...passwords?

-It's possible (though incredibly, astronomically unlikely) that encrypted passwords for some users who logged in during the times above were exposed by Cloudflare's bug and potentially cached on the public internt for a short time.
+It's possible (though incredibly, astronomically unlikely) that passwords for some users who logged in during the times above were exposed by Cloudflare's bug and potentially cached on the public internt for a short time.

 What else I know: